 - Reduce your operating costs.

-- Increase your business’s chances of securing lucrative contracts from government bodies and large companies who require their business partners to meet certain environmental standards.
+- Increase your business’s chances of securing lucrative contracts from government bodies and large companies that require their business partners to meet certain environmental standards.

 - Boost your reputation in the eyes of the public, customers and staff.